What is the optimal temperature for my dry herb vaporizer? - 2018

 - CBN - 185° C: CBN breaks down THC and is also associated with a sedative effect.

 In recent years, we have discovered that individual terpenes can enhance how your body reacts with various cannabinoids.
-As such, they can greatly enhance both the medicinal and psychoactive effects of cannabis.
+As such, they can greatly enhance both the medicinal effects of cannabis.

 Just like cannabinoids, different terpenes evaporate at different temperatures.
 Just a few of these include :